- The reason why we wrote a script to compile MacPorts

 III) Add MacPorts Executables to Paths

-Your system needs to know where the MacPorts executables are stored, so you can execute them easily via the command line.
-Create your ZSH shell configuration file (if it does not yet exist already):
+Your system needs to know where the MacPorts executables are stored so you can run them easily from the command line.

 touch -a ~/.zshrc

-Insert the MacPorts path variable into this file:
+Insert the MacPorts path into this file:

 echo 'export PATH="/opt/local/bin:/opt/local/sbin:$PATH"' >> ~/.zshrc